raapperez/tree-test/README.md

 Output #1:

-1
+true

 Explanation:
-The element 30 is present in the given tree, so print 1.
+The element 30 is present in the given tree, so print true.